julien6387/supvisors/docs/dashboard.rst

     * Tail stdout log (auto-refreshed),
     * Tail stderr log (auto-refreshed).

-**Supvisors** also provides expand / shrink actions per application to enable the user to show / hide blocks of processes.

 **Supvisors** shows additional information for each process, such as:

     * the loading declared for the process in the rules file,
     * the CPU usage of the process during the last period (only if the process is ``RUNNING``),
     * the instant memory (Resident Set Size) occupation of the process at the last period tick (only if the process is ``RUNNING``),

+All processes are grouped by their application and **Supvisors** provides expand / shrink actions per application to enable the user to show / hide blocks of processes.
+The application line displays:

+    * the overall state of the application, considering all nodes,
+    * a description of the operational status of the application,
+    * considering the application processes that are running on this node:

+        * the sum of their expected loading,
+        * the sum of their CPU usage,
+        * the sum of their instant memory occupation.

 A click on the CPU or RAM measures shows detailed statistics about the process.
+This is not active on the application values.
-More particularly, **Supvisors** displays a table showing for both CPU and Memory:
+More particularly, **Supvisors** displays on the right side of the page a table showing for both CPU and Memory:

     * the last measure,
     * the mean value,